-I can never seem to have enough hair bands for the pool, so I make sure I keep several in my bag for swim meets.
+I have two girls, and I can never seem to have enough hair bands for the pool, so I make sure I keep several in my bag for swim meets.
 This way I can use one or two at a meet and have more for next time if I forget to refill the ones we used.
 Plus, there have been many occasions where another swimmer can use a hair tie and I’m happy to help provide one.
-I have two girls with long hair, and it is a must to have hair in a ponytail or braid, underneath a swim cap.
+I have two girls with long hair, and it is a must to have hair in a ponytail, bun, or braid underneath the swim cap.

-Swim caps are usually a requirement for meets, but also a great idea for practices – not only do they help streamline in the pool, they coordinate with team colors.
+Swim caps are usually a requirement for meets, but also a great idea for practices – not only do they help streamline and reduce drag in the pool, they coordinate with team colors.
 Not to mention the benefits of not having tangled hair or hair get in the way during swimming.
 Swim caps do rip (even Michael Phelps ripped his swim cap right before swimming a race in the Rio Olympics!) – so make sure you have a backup.
+We keep several on us, and just like hair ties, we seem to lend these out to other swimmers on a regular basis.

-Same with goggles – these are essential.
+Good goggles are essential.
 We always have our #1 pair, but an extra one or two for backup in case a strap breaks or anything else happens.
 We have also lent goggles to other kids that lost or broke theirs.
+I also recommend switching out the goggle straps with goggle bungee cords – they don’t rip and are much easier to adjust.
+For years there were struggles with adjusting the straps.. go with the bungee cords instead!!

 Something to do.

-Our swim team spends lots of time cheering on teammates.
+Our swim team spends lots of time cheering on teammates, and the kids love to spend time together.
 But sometimes there can be some (or a LOT of) downtime – like the events are delayed, etc. – it can’t hurt to tuck a book into a pocket of the swim bag.

 Change of clothes, something warm.